OkunaOrg/okuna-api/README.md

 #### Spawn the rq-scheduler

-We use rq-schedulers to run one time or repetitive tasks like cleaning up failed to upload posts.
+We use rq-schedulers to run one time or repetitive tasks like cleaning up_full failed to upload posts.

 ```bash
 python manage.py rqscheduler --queue=low